 - Access to our Technology Watch Database (TWD)

-The first step in engaging with the Center is to speak with our Principal Investigator, Dr. Yukari Manabe, and the lead of our Technology Development Core, Dr. Joany Jackman.
+The first step in engaging with the Center is to speak with our Principal Investigator, Dr. Yukari Manabe, the lead of our Technology Development Core, Dr. Joany Jackman, and our Technology Program Manager, Ms. Stephany Ma.
 During the initial discussion, our scientists will want to determine the level of maturity of your technology, its applicability to STIs, and the immediate needs of your organization.

-- Send a meeting and non-disclosure agreement (NDA) request email to Dr. Manabe (email@example.com).
+Send a meeting and non-disclosure agreement (NDA) request email to Stephany Ma ([email protected]).
 Drs.
-Manabe and Jackman meet with interested developers on Tuesdays between noon and 1 pm Eastern time.
+Manabe and Jackman and Ms. Ma meet with interested developers on Tuesdays between noon and 1 pm Eastern time.

-The Johns Hopkins University Center for Point of Care Technologies Research for Sexually Transmitted Diseases (STDs) opened the 2022 solicitation on January 19.
-Following is the schedule for the 2022 solicitation:
+The Johns Hopkins University Center for Point of Care Technologies Research for Sexually Transmitted Diseases (STDs) 2022 solicitation is closed.

 Previous Center Funding Recipients